npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-06-29-jetblue-lat-lng.markdown

 Being a fairly regular [JetBlue](http://www.jetblue.com/) customer - they don't fly everywhere but do most major cities across the US - I have come to enjoy checking out the back-of-the-seat heads up display of flight tracking.
 For a while they were using **Google Maps** but that display now uses **OpenStreetMap** as a basemap.

 Ever since I started seeing wifi on JetBlue flights, via **FlyFi**, I also enjoyed looking at that flight tracker as well.
 If you are on a JetBlue flight go to [http://www.flyfi.com/travel/](http://www.flyfi.com/travel/) (this link won't work if not currently on a JetBlue flight).
+FlyFi uses **Google** for mapping but hopefully they will transition to **OpenStreetMap**.

 ![un](https://raw.githubusercontent.com/nygeog/nygeog.github.com/master/_posts/img/jetblue-flyfi-map.png)
 *FlyFi flight tracker*